dinhhung2512/Archon/README.md

   - Optional.
 Default = false
   - Set to true if the chain is mining via a pool.
 - `url`
-  - Required.
+  - Required; **but may be left blank if the chain is for `HDPool`.
+Eg: `url: ""`**
-  - Must be a fully qualified URI including protocol, domain/IP and port, eg: "http://voiplanparty.com:8124"
+  - Must be a fully qualified URI including protocol, domain/IP and port, eg: `"http://voiplanparty.com:8124"`
+  - If you wish to mine via HDPool **and use HDProxy**, you may specify your HDProxy URL here (eg `url: "http://localhost:60100"`) and Archon will use that instead of communicating directly with the pool.
 - `historicalRounds`
   - Optional.
 Default = 360
   - Not used at the moment, but will be used later for statistics displayed in the Web UI (which is not implemented currently).